CANTONESE-STYLE ROAST PORK BELLY

 To blister the skin: 30 minutes before serving, carefully remove the pork-belly from the baking-sheet.
 Take a look at the cut-side and get familiar with the anatomy of the belly.
 The skin is a very obviously translucent and darker layer apart from the white, opaque fat-layer underneath.
 Then grab a big handful of wooden or metal skewers, evenly and thoroughly, make tiny punctures through the skin down the the top layer of fat.
 Instead of random jabbing, move systematically from left to right/top to bottom.
 The skin should be soft and easy to puncture without too much pressure.
 The more thoroughly and densely the skin is perforated, the more crispy and delicate the cracklings will be.

-Heat a non-stick skillet over medium-high heat, then place the belly skin-side down in the center of the skillet.
+(Updated 2017/11/21: slight change on cooking time) Heat a non-stick skillet over medium-high heat, then place the belly skin-side down in the center of the skillet.
 Cover with a piece of foil just big enough to leave steam-holes around the edges (this prevents splattering as well as warming the belly as it cooks).
 Once you hear sizzling sounds, turn the heat down to LOW.
-If your pork-belly does not have a flat and levelled skin-surface, you can apply weight (I used a small cast-iron skillet) where it needs it for the first 10 min.
-We want the entire layer of skin to be thoroughly blistered without burning, which is a process that will take no less than 15 min, up to 20 min.
+If your pork-belly does not have a flat and leveled skin-surface, you can apply weight (I used a small cast-iron skillet) where it needs it for the first 10 min.
+We want the entire layer of skin to be thoroughly blistered without burning, which is a process that will take no less than 20 min, up to 30 min depending on the thickness of the skin.
 You can check by uncovering the foil and look if the entire thickness of the skin-layer is blistered through (if not, you’ll see a translucent layer attached to the crackling).

 The meat should be warmed through after the skin is properly blistered, so there’s no need to flip.